mrmuggymuggy/wikipedia-pageviews/README.md

 ## OPEN QUESTIONS
-About rank, not quite sure if it's RANK, DENSE_RANK or row_number
+About rank, not quite sure if it's RANK, DENSE_RANK or row_number run for daily run demand lot of resources, ensure /tmp has more

 ## How I dev this app
 I use a jupyter notebook to scatch the application, the notebook is in jupyter-notebook folder, you can see my dev process there by run it: